-Escher had been in possession of the writings of Leonardo da Vinci, since as far back as the 1930s.
-But he never came around to actually read them carefully.
+Escher had been in possession of the writings of Leonardo da Vinci since as far back as the 1930s, but he never came around to actually read them carefully.
 The old Italian in which they were written was difficult and not really suitable for the young man he was then.
 Twenty years later, this was different.
-In a letter to son Arthur from November 1956 he wrote that he had reread them*.
-He began to believe that for such books so far he:
+In a letter to son Arthur from November 1956, Escher wrote that he had reread them.* He began to believe that for such books so far he:

 “was too young and not contemplative enough, because in the past I did not derive as much pleasure from them as I do now.
 It is unbelievable how clear a view this man had around 1500on all kinds of geological issues, for example on the meaning and origin of fossils!
 His so-called philosophical pieces are possibly even more entertaining.
 Allegorical stories in which he describes all kinds of animals in a delightful way.”

 His great example took great care and pleasure in describing the behaviour of birds.
 Something that he himself had always done.** Escher read everything that had been published by Da Vinci, including his short notes: